 Breeding birds: 53,000 pairs

-Arctic terns are pale grey with paler underparts and a white rump and tail.
-The crown and forehead are black with a small white area on their cheeks.
-They have grey wings with a narrow black line along the tips and long tail streamers.
+In breeding plumage Arctic terns are pale grey with slightly pale underparts and a white rump, vent, and tail with long streamers.
+They have grey inner webs on the wings and a long narrow black line along the tips of the outer primaries.

-Juveniles have darker upperparts and brown-tipped feathers on the mantle and inner wings and pink bills, legs and feet.
+Juveniles have darker upperparts and brown-tipped feathers on the mantle and inner wings.
+The head is similar to the adult in non-breeding plumage, and they have and pink bills, legs and feet with some black patches.

 Arctic terns nest in colonies and will return to the same breeding grounds each year.
 Their build their nest in a hollow in the ground in short grasses, sand or gravel away from water.

 They lay 1-3 eggs, which are pale olive in colour with darker markings that camouflage them well against the ground.
 Both male and female Arctic terns will sit on the nest.
 Eggs are incubated for about 25 days and chicks will fledge at about 21 days.

 Although juvenile Arctic terns will learn to feed themselves independently of their parents after a month they will fly south to winter with the help of their parents.

 Arctic terns feeds mainly on small fish but will also eat crustaceans, molluscs and insects.

 On land they will feed on caterpillars and worms and occasionally berries in early spring.

 Breeding Arctic terns can be found in Northern England, Scotland and north Wales mainly on islands such as the Farne Islands or the Northern Isles.
 During the spring passage they can also be seen on inland reservoirs.